 How To Make Spinach Juice

-Step 1: Run the spinach, celery, pineapple, and green grapes through a juicer.
+Run the spinach, celery, pineapple, and green grapes through a juicer.
+Collect the juice in a large pitcher.

-Step 2: Whisk lemon juice, sugar, and water in the spinach juice until well combined.
+Add lemon juice, sugar, and water in the spinach juice.
+Stir until well combined.

 How To Tell If Spinach Has Gone Bad?